samrjthompson/vinyl-record-api/README.md

 # vinyl-record-api
-An API to perform CRUD operations on a database that stores personal vinyl record collection data.
+An API to perform CRUD operations on a database that stores vinyl record collection data.